The Music Lead at Grange Primary Academy is Mrs Meek.

-We use the Kapow and Charanga web based resource and Music Express to support our curriculum which means we are able to teach the National Curriculum for music for all year groups.
+We use the Kapow resources and Music Express to support our curriculum which means we are able to teach the National Curriculum for music for all year groups.

 As a result of our commitment to teaching music we have successffully been awarded the Music Mark accreditation.

 We are proud to have taken part in United Learning music projects.